SEO is like a slow burning fire. Once you get it started, you need to add more wood to it to keep it going.

 #3: Expand Thin Content

-Each website page should have at least 500 words of content.
+Each priority page that you want to rank higher in Google should have at least 500 words of content.
 It should tell readers what the page is about, even if it’s just a page of images and videos.

 Every page of your site should target a particular keyword phrase as well.
 This will increase the chances of your site being ranked well.